-Photographs taken for record purposes as ordered by the Engineer or as specified herein shall be supplied with three prints, having the reverse of one subscribed with the signatures of the Contractor and the Engineer (or their authorized representatives) for the purpose of attestation.
+Photographs taken for record purposes as ordered by the Engineer or as specified herein shall be supplied with three prints, having the reverse of one subscribed with the signatures of the Contractor and the Engineer (or their authorised representatives) for the purpose of attestation.
 If required, the Contractor may at his own expense have an additional print similarly attested for his retention.

-The Contractor shall supply three CDs / DVDs containing the digital copies and three prints of each progress/record photograph ordered by the Engineer.
+The Contractor shall supply three CDs / DVDs (or Emailed where agreed upon with the Engineer) containing the digital copies and three prints of each progress/record photograph ordered by the Engineer.
 He shall supply two additional prints of progress/record photographs selected by the Engineer for incorporation in albums.
 He shall supply two sets of albums, mount the prints, and title the prints and albums all to the approval of the Engineer.